COVID-19 Information for People with Disabilities

 Get Your Vaccine

-The vaccine is widely available across Idaho and most people are eligible to receive it.
+The vaccine is widely available across Idaho.

 You can sign up to receive a call-back from a vaccine provider.
 You can schedule an appointment online or by phone.
 You may even be able to walk in to your local pharmacy.

 If you've been vaccinated, you should follow recommended guidelines to ensure you're protected.
 Find out more about vaccine waiting periods and how to safely return to everyday activities.

 Remember to follow local mask guidelines when entering businesses and public spaces.

 For more information about COVID-19 vaccinations, check out the following resources: